-As for the strategy selection, considering the introduction of double control flows, we calculate the feedback-aware NLL loss between the updated strategy distribution $\boldsymbol{o'}$ and the true label based on the final feedback score $\Delta s$.
+As for strategy selection, considering the introduction of double control flows, the feedback-aware NLL loss between the updated strategy distribution $\boldsymbol{o'}$ and the true label based on the final feedback score $\Delta s$ is calculated.
 Specifically, the predicted strategy should be as close as possible to the ground truth if $\Delta s \ge 0$ (positive feedback); otherwise, the probability of the predicted strategy corresponding to the ground truth should be close to $0$.
-To achieve the above process, the feedback-aware NLL loss is calculated as:
+To realize the above process, the feedback-aware NLL loss is calculated as:

 where $\boldsymbol{\hat{o}}$ is the true strategy label.